Capital Community College Data & Information Overview

 The student loan default rate at Capital Community College is 12.9%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Capital Community College Graduates Make?students who graduate with a bachelor's degree from Capital Community College make about $32,300 a year during their first few years of employment after graduation.
-Unfortunately, this is 19% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Capital Community College Graduates Make?bachelor's degree recipients from Capital Community College make around $32,300 per year during the early years of their employment.
+This is about 19% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Capital Community College